ralna/RALFit/libRALFit/doc/common/errors.rst

       -  No progress being made in ``more_sorensen`` subroutine (``nlls_method=3``).
     * - -401
       - ``model = 4`` selected, but ``exact_second_derivatives`` is set to ``false``.
+    * - -900
+      - Illegal value of ``print_level`` in options array.
+Valid range is 0 to 5.
+    * - -950
+      - Combination of method/regularization options not yet implemented
+    * - -999
+      - Unexpected error occured